Related pages

 Exact dates and relative dates can be combined into a range using a JSON object with from and to properties.
 One of the properties need to be specified, but if the other is skipped it is treated as an open range.

-Open range which matches up to today:
+Open range which matches all up to (and including) November 1st 2023:

 {